freeCodeCamp/pantry-for-good/CONTRIBUTING.md

   > This will overwrite the staging branch of your fork.

+### Setup Foodbank App

+Please follow the steps in the [README.md](README.md) document.

 ### Create a Branch

-Before you start working, you will need to create a separate branch specific to the issue / feature you're working on.
+Before you start working, you will need to create a separate git branch specific to the issue / feature you're working on.
 You will push your work to this branch.
+Do not work off the staging branch.

 #### Naming Your Branch